Does humidifiers help with allergies? YES, It does, by making the environment non-condusive for allergens.

 What type of humidifier is best for allergies?

-There are several types of humidifier out there that differ by the method in which they produce mist, and it is essential you pick the one that is especially suitable for dealing with allergy problems.
+There are several types of humidifiers out there that differ by the method in which they produce mist, and it is essential you pick the one that really do help with allergies.

 Humidifiers generally are either the warm or cool mist type, and when choosing from the best for you, it is essential you put into consideration all they offer, as well as your specific allergy needs.